cartoon-raccoon/iotftp/protocol.md

-# iotsuite file transfer protocol
+# IoTSuite File Transfer Protocol

-a custom protocol that provides only the needed functionality for iot-suite and also facilitates the functionality of iot-suite the server is an transient program, not a daemon, that exists only as long as it is needed it is only started after execution and data collection is done and is only used to transfer execution traces out of the VMs however, minimal additional functionality is provided (sending a file to the VM, changing working directory, etc) for user interaction
+IoTFTP is a custom protocol that provides only the needed functionality for IoTSuite and also facilitates the functionality of IoTSuite.

+The server is an transient program, not a daemon, that exists only as long as it is needed.
+It is only started after execution and data collection is done and is only used to transfer execution traces out of the VMs.
+However, minimal additional functionality is provided (sending a file to the VM, changing working directory, etc) for user interaction.

+## Connection Initiation

-client always initiates connection and is responsible for disconnecting server responds with information:
+The client always initiates the connection and is responsible for disconnecting.
+The server will close the connection when it detects the client has closed the socket on its side.

+On successful execution of a command, the server always sends the final transmission, which will always be `200 AIGT`.
+In case of any error, the server will send an error code, and the client will always be the last to send a transmission which will always be `100 ACK`.
+All commands and responses will be sent via plaintext, including digits.

+The server responds with the following information separated by a delimiter:

 - `HI`
 - current directory (always fully qualified path)
 - user currently running as
 - effective user id

-and then awaits command
-client acknowledges and sends command

-commands
+It then awaits a command, which the client then sends with the required arguments.

+## Commands

-PUT - Transfer a file to the server `[PATH, FILE SIZE]`
+*`PUT` - Transfer a file to the server `[PATH, FILE SIZE]`*

-    server response - 200 OK, port number to use client sends an ACK then connects to server on that port client sends a magic byte sequence on that port and initiates file transfer once FILE SIZE number of bytes has been read, server sends 200 OK on initial port client responds with ACK
+- server responds with `200 AIGT` and port number to use
+- client sends `100 ACK` then connects to server on that port
+- server sends `200 AIGT` on comms port, client then initiates file transfer
+- once `FILE SIZE` number of bytes has been read, server sends `200 AIGHT` on initial port
+- client is then free to close both sockets

-GET - Get a file from the server `[PATH]`
+*`GET` - Get a file from the server `[PATH]`*

-    server response - 200 OK, port number to use, file size client sends an ACK then connects to server on that port server sends 200 OK and a magic byte sequence to initiate file transfer once FILE SIZE number of bytes has been read, client sends ACK again to confirm file transferred server responds with 200 OK
+- server response - `200 AIGT`, port number to use, file size
+- client sends an ACK then connects to server on that port
+- server initiates file transfer once client is connected
+- once FILE SIZE number of bytes has been read, client sends ACK again to confirm file transferred
+- server responds with `200 AIGT`
+- client is then free to close both sockets

-DEL - Delete a file on the server
+*`DEL` - Delete a file on the server*

+- server deletes file
-    server response 200 OK
+- server response 200 OK

-    server then deletes file
-PWD - Get the working directory
+*`PWD` - Get the working directory*

-    server response 200 OK, path
+- server response `200 AIGT`, path

-LSD - List directory `[PATH]`
+*`LSD` - List directory `[PATH]`*

-    server response 200 OK, list of files separated by thing CWD - Change working directory `[PATH]`
+- server response 200 OK, list of files separated by delimiter

+*`CWD` - Change working directory `[PATH]`*

-    server response 200 OK
+- server response 200 OK

-BYE - End the connection (this also tells the server to exit)
+*`BYE` - End the connection (this also tells the server to exit)*

-    server response 200 OK
+- server response 200 OK
+  - the server only exits if the connection sending is the only one currently connected

-in case of error
+in case of error:

-    client sends ACK
+- client sends ACK
-    server returns to awaiting commands
+- server returns to awaiting commands

-server responses
+## Server Responses

 ```text
 200 AIGT